CHILD CUSTODY ATTORNEYS

 Visitation/ Parenting Time

 A parent who has physical custody of the child less than half the time has “visitation.”
 Visitation orders will vary depending on the best interests of the children and other circumstances.
 In general, visitation can be ordered as follows:

-- Reasonable visitation: reasonable visitation orders are generally open-ended and do not include a set schedule.
+Reasonable visitation orders are generally open-ended and do not include a set schedule.
 Reasonable visitation orders should only be used in cases where the parents get along and are flexible with their parenting time.

-- No Visitation: this option is used when visitation would be physically or emotionally harmful to the child.
-Since serious allegations of child abuse are generally handled in other courts, “no visitation” orders in family court are usually put in place temporarily while an investigation is pending, or ordered in cases where an absentee parent shows no interest in establishing or maintaining a relationship with the child.
+This option is used when visitation would be physically or emotionally harmful to the child.
+Since serious allegations of child abuse are generally handled in other courts, “no visitation” orders made in family court are usually only temporary orders while an investigation is pending, or ordered in cases where an absentee parent shows no interest in establishing or maintaining a relationship with the child.

 The Child's Wishes